 Linda: Do you [like being a pilot]?

-- When Guybrush first meets Elaine in The Secret of Monkey Island, he is unable to do anything except utter random syllables.
-In their second meeting he acquits himself better, but the conversation quickly turns to increasingly saccharine pet names, which in a way is worse.
+- When Guybrush first meets Elaine in The Secret of Monkey Island, he quickly degenerates from awkward stammering to spouting random syllables.
+In their second meeting, he acquits himself better, but the conversation quickly turns to increasingly saccharine pet names, which in a way is worse.
 He relapses into gibberish in later games whenever a woman is upset with him, indicating Guybrush just cannot take a woman's scorn.

 - Akihiko in Persona 3 proves completely incapable of talking to women other than his teammates, and in the female protagonist's route in the PSP version he gets pretty tongue-tied around her at times as well.